Tazaf/ionicitude/README.md

 				index.html
 				... some other files or folders ...
 ```

-**TODO : Registering Worlds folder ?
-Or checking if the folder exists with its index.html file ?**

 ## Actually launching an AR World
 To launch an AR, simply call the `Ionicitude.launchAR()`, and pass it the name of the folder containing the AR World's files that you want to launch.
 Say you want to launch the `world-foo` AR World, you would call the method like that: